-Providing helpful, relevant content for website visitors is critical if your site is going to help your business generate qualified leads.
-Your target buyers want their solutions to come from the experts-and who doesn't?
-Among many other content creation benefits, consistently producing and publishing digital resources helps AEC companies showcase their thought leadership and industry knowledge-and establish a stronger presence in the market.
-Moreover, business buyers are looking for solutions to problems they're encountering on a regular basis, and engineers and other industrial sector decision-makers are increasingly turning to online sources to find answers.
+Providing content for website visitors is critical if your site is going to help your business generate qualified leads.
+Your B2B manufacturing firm's target buyers want to purchase solutions from the experts-and who doesn't?
+Among many other content creation benefits, consistently producing and publishing digital resources helps manufacturing companies showcase their thought leadership and industry knowledge-and establish a stronger presence in the market.
+Moreover, business buyers are looking for solutions to problems they're encountering on a regular basis, and engineers and other industrial sector decision makers are increasingly turning to online sources to find answers.
 Shouldn't you be that go-to answer?

-Interestingly, our research showed that 69% of the AEC company websites examined did not offer any educational content.
-The good news is that a majority of companies are boarding the content marketing train.
+Interestingly, our research showed that 47% of the MFG company websites examined did not offer any educational content.
+The good news is that a (slim) majority of companies are boarding the content marketing train.
 The bad news is that those without educational content are falling behind their competitors.